 Agents who will procure Subscribers

-will be allowed a commission of twenty.
+will be allowed a commission of twenty,

+five per cent

-will be allowed five per cent.
+will be allowed a confive per cent.

-Clubs or Associations, where the papera can be mailed to one address in one package, will receive, for Twenty-eight Dollars, Fortly Copies!
+Clubs or Associations where the papers can be mailed to one address in one package, will receive, for Twenty-eight Dollars, Forsty Copies!
 Subscriptions must be remitted in advance.

-JOSEPH A. SCOVILLY Proprietor of the Pick.
+JOSEPH A. SCOVILLE Proprietor of the Pick.